-EFFECTIVE DATE: June 1, 2009 - Delete reference to Board officer.
-HISTORY: March 18, 2003 - Insert references to Items AP1-1-5 and AP1-38-3 in the Assessment Manual.
+March 18, 2003 - Insert references to Items AP1-1-5 and AP1-38-3

 #67.33 Sisters in Catholic Institutions

 Claims are occasionally received for teaching or nursing sisters of Catholic institutions.
 If they are being paid wages they are treated as regular workers and compensated on the basis of their actual earnings.
 If no wages are being paid, their earnings are deemed to equal the amount on which their employers are assessed.
 This amount is \$75.00 per month (\$17.30 per week) for each person.